 The Warwickshire left-hander made his maiden Test half-century in the second innings of the first Test in Christchurch when his unbeaten 50 from 37 balls helped to secure an eight wickets win.

-New Zealand gained revenge in the final Test in Hamilton but Bethell further enhanced his reputation by top-scoring with 76 in England’s second innings.
+New Zealand gained revenge in the final Test in Hamilton but Jacob further enhanced his reputation by top-scoring with 76 in England’s second innings.

-Before his Test debut Bethell had already given evidence of his rich talent with some eye-catching innings for England in white ball cricket.
+Before his Test debut Jacob had already given evidence of his rich talent with some eye-catching innings for England in white ball cricket.

 He followed up a 24-ball 44 against Australia in Cardiff in September 2024 with two half-centuries against the West Indies in November including 62 not out from 32 balls – with 54 of the runs coming in boundaries – at Gros Islet.

-He was coached there by former Warwickshire captain Michael Powell who, impressed by Bethell’s strokeplay, canny left-arm spin and brilliant fielding, soon recommended him to his old county.
+He was coached there by former Warwickshire captain Michael Powell who, impressed by Jacob’s strokeplay, canny left-arm spin and brilliant fielding, soon recommended him to his old county.

 A half century against Yorkshire at York in August 2021 was followed by a low-key first-class debut against the same opponents a month later at Headingley where he batted at nine and both innings and was not required to bowl.

-By that stage Bethell had made his debut for England Under-19s as a 17-year-old against the touring West Indies, the first of 18 appearances for the side.
+By that stage Jacob had made his debut for England Under-19s as a 17-year-old against the touring West Indies, the first of 18 appearances for the side.

-England Lions recognition followed with a tour to Sri Lanka in the winter of 2022/23 but a back injury restricted Bethell’s opportunities during the following English summer.
+England Lions recognition followed with a tour to Sri Lanka in the winter of 2022/23 but a back injury restricted Jacob’s opportunities during the following English summer.

 But he returned to fitness and form by making 93 against Nottinghamshire at Edgbaston in April 2024 and followed up with four more County Championship half-centuries and four more in the Vitality Blast.